 This section provides documentation that the parent has received a copy of the Procedural Safeguards Notice.
 The parent(s)/guardian/surrogate must sign acknowledging receipt and awareness of whom to contact if more information is needed.
 The Procedural Safeguards Notice (PSN) must be presented to the parents once per year.
 The PSN also must be given:

-- Upon notice of a disciplinary change of - placement Initial referral or parent request for - evaluation Parent request for the PSN, AND - The first occurrence of a due process complaint or State complaint in a school year
+- Notice of a disciplinary change of placement; - Initial referral or parent request for evaluation; - Parent request for the PSN; AND, - The first occurrence of a due process complaint or State complaint in a school year.